galenhuntington/hpre/README.md

 separating specifiers with commas.
 For instance `import Foo as A, as B` will import the module into both namespaces.

-2. Any import with an `as` is automatically qualified.
+2. An import with `as` is always qualified.

 Thus, using `hpre`, the above two lines can be written as simply